 Computed tomography or ultrasonography

 The cancer is usually detected by using computed tomography Computed tomography There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
 (See also Overview of the Urinary Tract.)
 X-rays are usually not helpful in evaluating... read more (CT) or ultrasonography Ultrasonography There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
 (See also Overview of the Urinary Tract.)
 X-rays are usually not helpful in evaluating... read more .
 CT and often ultrasonography can help doctors distinguish other noncancerous (benign) kidney and ureteral problems such as stones or blood clots.
 Microscopic examination of a urine sample may reveal cancer cells.
-A flexible viewing tube—a ureteroscope—threaded up through the bladder may be used to view cancers, obtain tissue samples for confirmation of the diagnosis, and occasionally even treat small cancers.
-To determine how extensive cancers are and how far they have spread, CT scans of the abdomen and pelvis and chest x-ray are done.
+A flexible viewing tube with a camera at its tip—a ureteroscope—threaded up through the bladder may be used to view cancers, obtain tissue samples for confirmation of the diagnosis, and occasionally even treat small cancers.
+This is typically done under general anesthesia.
+To determine how extensive cancers are and how far they have spread, CT scans of the abdomen and pelvis and chest x-ray or CT of the chest are done.

 If the cancer has not spread and if it can be completely removed surgically, cure is likely.
 However, if the cancer has spread into the wall of the renal pelvis or ureter or to distant sites, cure is unlikely.